-This retreat, offered in partnership with Presbyterian Children’s Homes & Services, will afford parents some time to visit with and learn from other adoptive parents.
+Mo-Ranch is committed to creating partnerships with local area adoption agencies and non-profit organizations in order to afford parents some time to visit with and learn from other adoptive parents.
 “So how are you doing with X, Y, Z topic?” will be the leading question, facilitated by someone trained in these possible areas:

 - Trans-racial adoption (when we are not the same color or ethnicity)

 - International adoption/cultural identity & preservation